robertroelu/robertroelu/README.md

 👨🏻‍💻 <b>My name is Róbert Klimant</b> <br/>
-I'm Co-Founder & CTO at Roelu, code and low-code enthusiast specialize on creating solutions which brings your business grow. <br/> My main focus is on Javascript (Typescript), where I explore and implement a variety of functionalities such as swipers, gsap animations, modals, popups, API calls, data handling, and much more.
+I'm Co-Founder Roelu, code and low-code enthusiast specialize on creating solutions which brings your business grow. <br/> My main focus is on Javascript (Typescript), where I explore and implement a variety of functionalities such as swipers, gsap animations, modals, popups, API calls, data handling, and much more.

 🎯 **Roelu - The Webflow Experts** <br/>
 At Roelu we specialize in leveraging the power of Webflow to create visually stunning and functionally robust websites. <br/>